-Many students are confused by the difference between the terms point of view and perspective.
-This is because the terms are often used synonymously, but they are, in fact, quite different.
-Point of view is the format of narration, more commonly known as first person point of view or third person point of view.
+Many students are confused by the difference between the terms point of view and perspective and their meanings.
+This is because literary perspective and point of view are often used synonymously, even though they can actually be quite different.
+Point of view in literature is the format of narration, more commonly known as first person point of view or third person point of view.
 It is the technical choice that the author makes in order to tell the story.

 Perspective is a narrator’s attitudes or beliefs about an event, person, or place based on their own personal experiences.

 Point of view, or the kind of narration, deals with who is telling the story: first person (I, me, my) or third person (he, she, they).
 First person narrators have many advantages, including credibility and intimacy.
-A first person narrator is often more believable because the reader gets access to his or her thoughts and beliefs.
+A first person narrator is often more believable because the reader gets access to their thoughts and beliefs.
 However, there are disadvantages, too.
-The narrator’s characterizations of events, people, and places will be colored by his or her attitudes, prejudices, limitations, and shortcomings.
+The narrator’s characterizations of events, people, and places will be colored by their attitudes, prejudices, limitations, and shortcomings.
 In many ways, it makes them unreliable because their observations may not always fully adhere to the truth.
-It is also difficult for a narrator to directly characterize himself or herself personally; instead, the reader must form an opinion based on how other characters react to the narrator, and by the narrator’s actions, thoughts, and dialogue.
+It is also difficult for a narrator to directly characterize themself personally.
+Instead, the reader must form an opinion based on how other characters react to the narrator, and by the narrator’s actions, thoughts, and dialogue.

 A limited third person narrator is restricted to one particular character’s experiences and thoughts.
 It again allows a sense of intimacy and credibility with the reader, but the author is still able to pepper in details that the character may not otherwise know or realize.
 There is still room for the author to interpret some things for the reader, and to characterize the narrator in more detail.